Historic brick barn interior with exposed timber roof trusses, temporary support posts, and construction materials

 If you have an agricultural building and you're wondering what the options are - whether Class Q applies, whether the numbers work, whether it's worth a conversation — talk to JSA about your site.
 We've delivered agricultural conversions across the Midlands and we know how to read a site before committing to a route.

-Whether Class Q is the right route or not, we can help you work it out.
+Whether Class Q is the right route or not, we'll help you work it out.

 Areas We Cover